 Quick answer: leads should stay private to you because a lead shared with your competitors is a lead you are fighting over before you even call.
 Many lead sources resell the same names to multiple buyers, so the prospect is fielding identical pitches from several brokers at once.
 A private pipeline — prospects discovered for you and kept in your workspace, never resold — means you are having a first conversation, not a fifth.

 There is a question worth asking any lead source that brokers rarely ask out loud: who else are you selling this to?
 With most traditional sources, the honest answer is "lots of people."
-That single fact quietly undermines everything you do next.
+That single fact quietly undermines everything you do next, no matter how good your pitch or how fast your follow-up.

 The Shared-Lead Problem

 When a lead is sold to many buyers, you are not the prospect's first call — you are one of several, often saying nearly the same thing.
 The owner gets pitch fatigue, your differentiation evaporates, and the deal turns into a race to the bottom on speed or price.
-You paid for the lead, but you are sharing it with the very competitors you are trying to beat.
+You paid for the lead, but you are sharing it with the very competitors you are trying to beat, which is a strange thing to pay for when you think about it plainly.

 What "Private" Actually Means